 In Greece, we have a tradition where your godmother gifts you a special candle for Easter.
 That year, I asked her for a candle with a ruler on it—something that, to me back then, symbolized the act of measuring buildings.
 From then on, I began to look at buildings with a more attentive eye, imagining how I could design spaces myself one day.

 When you’re a child, everything is a mystery—you’re full of questions and wonder.
-But its not until you start studying that you begin to see the world with more understanding.
+But it’s not until you start studying that you begin to see the world with more understanding.
 For me, university was truly life-changing.
 It opened my eyes to the deeper layers of what architecture really is.

 In my first class at architecture school in Athens, the very first exercise was to simply go outside and observe—just look at the city around you and take notes on whatever catches your attention.
 Later, we would go out with the professor, who would point out things we had overlooked.
 This simple exercise taught me to see beyond the surface and notice the details that make up the fabric of a place.
 Little by little, you begin to develop what I would call an “architect’s eye,” a way of seeing that shapes everything you do.